What is IBS costing you?

 You applied.
 But you didn’t get it.

-Even though you are qualified.
+Even though you are well qualified and know your stuff.

 So if you’re ideal for the post, why didn’t you get it?